 The MIPI Display Working Group, formed in 2004, is chartered to develop specifications that provide open, industry-standard interfaces between the display(s) and the application processor in mobile devices.
 The charter calls for maximizing commonality across multiple types of high-speed interfaces without compromising display interface performance; enabling the evolution of displays and display interfaces; and accommodating a variety of architectures and system partitioning.

 The group’s work is intended to help designers overcome time-to-market and integration challenges across the broad scope of mobile devices.
 The group is also responsive to the rapidly changing marketplace.
-For example, as a result of the proliferation of touch-capable displays and market demand for increasingly innovative features, the group is currently developing a new touch family of specifications planned for release in 2017.
+For example, as a result of the proliferation of touch-capable displays and market demand for increasingly innovative features, the group released a new MIPI Touch family of specifications in mid-2018.
 Further, the group is investigating market needs for specifications applicable to both augmented and virtual reality.

 The working group has collaborated closely with VESA on improving display performance.
-The group incorporates the VESA Display Stream Compression (DSC) Standard as an optional feature in MIPI display interface specifications to help optimize performance while reducing the demands on a device.
+The group incorporates the VESA Display Stream Compression (DSC) standard as an optional feature in MIPI display interface specifications to help optimize performance while reducing the demands on a device.
+In 2018, the group also incorporated support for the new VESA VDC-M standard into its most recent version of DSI-2.

 Overall, the group continues to make tremendous progress, both as it focuses on the continued development of MIPI DSI-2, while also embracing emerging areas such as its touch family of specifications, and augmented and virtual reality.